Your Police Department

-In 1900 the City Council authorized the formation of the Battle Creek Police Department and appointed William H. Farrington as its 1st chief.
+In 1900 the City Council authorized the formation of the Battle Creek Police Department and appointed William H. Farrington as its first chief.
 He promptly hired 9 officers.

 Today, 114 years later, the Battle Creek Police Department still serves the community with excellence, pride and resilience.
 We are committed to ensuring the public safety of all our residents and guests, providing a full spectrum of police services that enable this department to respond efficiently and effectively to meet our community's safety needs.